 - 3.15.1 The council can occasionally introduce, or allow the introduction of temporary parking prohibitions, or waiting restrictions.
 However, a Temporary Traffic Order is required.
 Most commonly, these restrictions are required for works on or near a road, i.e. resurfacing, road works, street works, building operations (including demolition), or for special events, e.g. sporting events, carnivals, processions, etc. These may include full closures of the road.
 Before being introduced, public notices are displayed to inform the public of the closure, prohibition, or the temporary restriction. - 3.15.2 The amount of notice given prior to introduction of the temporary closures, prohibitions, or restrictions varies and does not require consultation.
-Working with the Council works promoters and event organisers attempt to give those who might be affected as much notice as possible.
+Working with the Council the works promoters and event organisers will attempt to give those who might be affected as much notice as possible.
 Depending on the duration of the closure, prohibition, or restriction in certain circumstances press notices are legally required.
-Under normal circumstances, the council aims to ensure that the works promoter or event organiser erects copies of the Public Notices at least five working days before the Order comes into force and circulates information within the area affected in the form of a letter drop. - 3.15.3 Enforcement can take place but only when signs are clearly displayed during the periods of operation, and for any other restrictions stated in the Temporary Traffic Order.
+Under normal circumstances, the council aims to ensure that the works promotor or event organiser, erect copies of the Public Notice at least 72 hours before the Order comes into force, however for urgent works this may not be possible. - 3.15.3 Enforcement can take place but only when signs are clearly displayed during the periods of operation, and for any other restrictions stated in the Temporary Traffic Order.